MHaringa/spatialrisk/README.md

 ## Example 3

-The package also contains functionality to create choropleths.
+`spatialrisk` also contains functionality to create choropleths.
 Typically in R it is difficult to create choropleths.
 The functions presented here attempt to elegantly solve this problem.

 The common approach is to first aggregate the data on the level of the regions in the shapefile and then merging the aggregated data with the